Skip to content

 Outlined future possibilities and described how to make them probabilities.

-While the current direction of the internal mechanical parts is highly effective due to the unibody construction, the outer casing requires modification.
-Specifically, I need to reduce its overall size, improve its aerodynamics, and isolate the parachute chamber.
+While the current direction of the internal mechanical parts is highly effective due to the unibody construction, the outer casing requires modifications.
+Specifically, I will need work on reducing its overall size, improving its aerodynamics, and isolating the parachute chamber from the electronics.
 Additionally, integrating a TPU or rubber rim will mitigate vibrations, stabilize device positioning onto the drone, and maximize shock absorption.
 Finally, I plan to redesign the parachute deployment mechanism to significantly increase system reliability.
+I believe this will require a lot of time to test what will work best, so I am keeping hopes high that the current plan will work just fine.

 What tasks have been completed, and what tasks remain?